satra/cannabis-paper/README.md

 * Structured like this GitHub repository
 * Code is to be executed inside the folder in which a given script is located (to use relative paths)
 * Contains:
-  * _analysis_ directory with code for demographic summaries, behavioral analysis, HCP-based smoothing, first, second and group linear modeling, and figure generation
+  * _analysis_ directory with code for demographic summaries, cannabis metrics, behavioral analysis, HCP-based smoothing, first, second and group linear modeling, and figure generation
   * _environment_setup_ directory with yml files for the needed python environments for analysis and visualization
   * _preprocessing_ directory with code for heudiconv, fmriprep, events file population and mriqc

 Derivatives directory:
 * Saves outputs from preprocessing and analyses and the final visualizations
   * Contains:
-    * _behavioral_ directory with results from the nback behavioral analysis
+    * _behavioral_ directory with prepared data for the nback behavioral analysis
-    * _demographics_ directory with demographics and cannabis characteristics by group tables
+    * _demographics_ directory with demographics and cannabis characteristics by group tables and with prepared data for the cannabis metrics comparison
     * _HCP_smoothing_ directory with smoothed cifti files using the HCP pipeline's tool
     * _mriqc_ directory with mriqc metrics by scan
     * _ses-1year_ directory with fmriprep outputs from the one-year timepoint scans